lucas-mior/gummibbs/README.md

     Specific for this script to work correctly are the options:
     + `rootflags=subvol=$SUBVOLNAME`
     + `initrd $GENERATOR-$KERNEL_TYPE.img`
+- Unified kernel images are not supported and will cause the script to exit, if detected

 ### mkinitcpio
 Example without fallback image.
 Note that the `default_image` line is changed to